IndiGG Price Reaches $0.0014 on Exchanges (INDI)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-IndiGG was first traded on March 2nd, 2022.
+IndiGG’s genesis date was March 2nd, 2022.
 IndiGG’s total supply is 1,000,000,000 tokens.
-IndiGG’s official website is indi.gg.
+The official website for IndiGG is indi.gg.
 IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.

 IndiGG Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as IndiGG directly using US dollars.
-Investors seeking to acquire IndiGG should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IndiGG using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
+Investors seeking to acquire IndiGG should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IndiGG using one of the aforementioned exchanges.

 Receive News & Updates for IndiGG Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IndiGG and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.